behu-kea/python-basics/lectures/week-47.md

 ### Exercise 1

 In groups of two find a partner group.
 Then with the partner group decide what group takes what topic.
-Now investigate the topic: What does the method/methods do?
+Now investigate what the methods below does?
 Create some code showing how to use the method in a program

-- `startswith` and `endswith`
+- `startswith` and `index`
-- `replace`
+- `replace` and`endswith`

+1. Spend 10 minutes investigating in your group
+2. Spend 10 minutes presenting

+---